fastai/fastpages/DEVELOPMENT.md

 ```

 _Note: you can use `docker-compose run` instead of `make bash-nb` or `make bash-jekyll` to start a service and then attach to it.
-Or you can run all your services in the background, `docker-compose up -d`, and then use `make bash-*` as in the example above._
+Or you can run all your services in the background, `make server-detached`, and then use `make bash-nb` or `make bash-jekyll` as in the examples above._